On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs

-\begin{theorem} For $\delta\in (0,1)$, for even integer $k\geq 2$, for any $d\geq 1/(k-1)$ and for any $\beta \geq 0$ such that
+\begin{theorem} For $\delta\in (0,1]$, for even integer $k\geq 2$, for any $d\geq 1/(k-1)$ and for any $\beta \geq 0$ such that

-where the expectation is w.r.t. the standard Gaussian random variable $\bJ_0$, the following is true for our algorithm: Consider $\bH=\bH(n,m,k)$, where $m=dn/k$, and let $\mu$ be the $k$-spin model on $\bH$ at inverse temperature $\beta$.
+where the expectation is with respect to the standard Gaussian random variable $\bJ$, the following is true:

+Consider $\bH=\bH(n,m,k)$, where $m=dn/k$, and let $\mu$ be the $k$-spin model on $\bH$ at inverse temperature $\beta$.
 With probability $1-o(1)$ over the input instances $\bH$ and the weight functions on the edges of $\bH$, our algorithm generates a configuration whose distribution $\bar{\mu}$ is such that

 The time complexity of the algorithm is $O((n\log n)^2)$ with probability 1. \end{theorem}

 The proof of Theorem \ref{thrm:KSpin} appears in Section \ref{sec:thrm:KSpin}.